 The oceans cover nearly three quarters of Earth's surface with water film 139.4 million "square" miles in breadth and average depth of 2.4 miles, a delicate fraction of earth's 7,914 mile diameter.
 The dynamic hydrogen oxygen hydrosphere, churning toward calm of equilibrium between air, fresh precipitation, and salty evaporation, is a continually self-balancing flux agent common to celestial and terrestrial forces.
 Waters respond in direct synergetic reaction to impingements from asymmetric gravitational rotations of heavenly bodies coupled with climatic effects of the sun's energy upon spherical surface, subsequent flows of thermal and pressure gradients, continuous motion of winds and clouds, seismic activity, and large school movement.
 Its currents and eddies cause tertiary movements that merge, combine or cancel, to circulate surface disturbances over wide range of amplitude from a smallest ripple to rogues and the biggest tsunami.
 Primarily caused by interaction of winds with the hydroface, water wave incidence at deep ocean sites is several times the energy at adjacent coastal locations.
 Performance measures are characterized by oscillating low frequency energy regularly transporting unimpeded for several miles, large storm forces, and irregular variation over wide range of wave size, length, period, direction, and duration.
 Prevailing energetic wavescapes are generated from at least two directions of procession that form predominantly parallelogramic and triangular interference undulations.
 At depths below such activity, pressure and viscous shear reduce orbital, trochoidal, water particle motions to equilibrium.
 Incessant troughs and crests passage over particular ocean point imbibes consistent changes in vertical distance.
 Given this continually motive source, all that is needed to satiate an increasing need for humanly useful energy are properly located electrical and support apparatus.
 Any system that harmoniously converts for use and lets these energies restore to original form may be deemed perpetual for as long a time as its apparatus is operative.
 Perpetual motion systems are distinct from alleged perpetual motion machines.
 They are comprised of interchangeable components that, if fail, are replaced with negligible effects to overall operation.
 Thus, friction and wear take their special case tolls without toil to a comprehensive modulated ocean wave energy conversion system.

-Three OWEC® Ocean Wave Energy Converter models were tested in a wave tank, May, 1982.
-The test was performed to observe mechanical and electrical responsitivity of working models under controlled hydrodynamic conditions.
+May, 1982 wave tank tests of three OWEC® Ocean Wave Energy Converter working models observed mechanical and electrical operation in controlled hydrodynamic conditions.
 Models were placed near the middle of the tank and flotationally suspended in water with the buoys partially submerged and the rest of the structure totally submerged.
 Additional weights were distributed on module damper plates to achieve neutral buoyancy at preferred working depth.
 As each wave passed, the buoys were raised and lowered thus moving portions of LEG linear electrical generators up and down within tubes.
 The tubes and other generator parts were maintained relatively stationary by the damper plates which strongly resisted vertical motion due to their placement at a depth where water particle movement from waves was essentially attenuated.
 The damper plates also countered structure tendency to drift off station.
 LEG reciprocation produced electricity from waves ranging 1" to 5" height.
 Although output was slightly below scale, waves that engaged the structure were only 30% of optimal design levels.
 The apparatus functioned as intended and measurable electrical energy was generated from wave motion.
 This first test proved the concept and disclosed valuable considerations for OWEC® development.

 The experiment evolved with construction of a breadboard built to add real hardware to the analytical part of this project.
 Loss factors are difficult to accurately assess and baseline operations of breadboards can shed much light on the problem.
 Also, integrated parts behavior and sizing are more easily understood and debugged.
 The board is provided an aluminum sheet for precisely affixing and changing energy converting components as transmission, flywheel, or generator.
 A wave simulator servo system controls driveshaft reciprocation length and frequency.
 Means for simulating effective buoyancy and gravity forces were required due to horizontal driveshaft attitude.
 A simulator of consideration would implement two springs, in series, acting on the driveshaft.
 One non-constant spring replicates a buoy under varying conditions of partial submergence and a constant spring models the weight of driveshaft and buoy.
 Instead, varying weights sling suspend from scaffold and connect to driveshaft end.
 A block and tackle reduction configuration is connected from the other driveshaft end to the post on a drive disk and motor.
 The vertically affixed motor axle is mounted with a horizontal disk having several holes, in radial alignment from hub to rim, for carrying a post.
 Placement of the post in a certain hole provides specific radius that translate disk rotation to sinusoidal motion and particular ranges of driveshaft stroke lengths (5.5' maximum).
 Reciprocation frequency is calibrated and speed adjusted over a range of simulated wave period.
 During wave simulation tests, it was quickly discovered that the motor was under powered.
 The simulator reduction ratio, flywheel, and generator wielded large forces on the system.
 In particular, the selected transmission was overscaled and exerted much drive train resistance.
 Maximum driveshaft travel could not be sustained at extreme settings.
 The unloaded axle, downstream of transmission and without generator attached, resulted in rotation speeds to 70 rpm but could achieve only 20 rpm when the generator was in line.
 In final runs, the transmission was eliminated to directly connect the flywheel to generator.
 More favorable operation enabled electrical generation tests of 16-32 inch height waves.
 Operational data provides power output values for modifying the design program.
 Program development has capability to correlate equations of motion for ocean wave height, length, period, and celerity for plotting vertical hydroface velocity.
 Additionally, the sums of fundamental, secondary, and tertiary wave heights, etc. are described.
 Further development characterized effective forces of different buoy shapes, inclined driveshaft reciprocation relative to various wave procession directions, transmission calculations, and electrical output.